Beautiful Places in Michigan to Visit in the Fall

 An 8-mile detour off M-22, wooded M-201 leads leaf-peepers to Leelanau State Park near Northport.
 Drive beneath a blaze of autumn color to this park surrounded on three sides by Lake Michigan.
 Once there, colorful hiking trails, surf-washed beaches and the brilliant white 1858 Grand Traverse Lighthouse offer reason to stretch your legs and linger.

 Old Center Road (M-37) travels up the center of Old Mission Peninsula, a thin sliver of land that reaches up into Grand Traverse Bay.
 The route twists and turns over hilly landscapes of tidy golden-hued vineyards and orange-and-red hardwood groves, all of it backed with views of sparkling Lake Michigan.
-Look for opportunities to buy locally-grown apples and pears or stop at one of a dozen wineries occupying Old Mission, including award-winners Brys Estate, Two Lads Winery and Chateau Grand Traverse.
+Look for opportunities to buy locally-grown apples and pears or stop at one of a dozen wineries occupying Old Mission, including award-winners Brys Estate, 2 Lads Winery and Chateau Grand Traverse.

 US-31 hugs the Lake Michigan shore as it makes its way north from Traverse City.
 It can be tough to keep your eyes on the road, with turquoise-blue Lake Michigan to the west and brilliant autumn foliage to the east.
 Small resort towns like Elk Rapids offer an excuse to stop for a bite.
-A meal on the outside deck of Charlevoix’s Weathervane restaurant with a glass of Michigan’s best craft beer is a fun way to pass the time, overlooking the city’s drawbridge and its parade of pleasure boats.
+A meal on the outside deck of Stafford’s Weathervane Restaurant in Charlevoix with a glass of Michigan’s best craft beer is a fun way to pass the time, overlooking the city’s drawbridge and its parade of pleasure boats.
 In Petoskey, scoop up a handful of the region’s famous stones for a local souvenir.
 Beachcombers scan the local shore for their own finds, but you can also look for Michigan’s state stone in the shops of Gaslight Village, where polished stones find their way into home décor, jewelry and other household items.

 West Michigan and the Blue Star Highway